 Visit our Guide on Social Assistance Funeral Programs.

-A County does have a responsibility to take care of indigent funerals, but this is usually the most basic service.
+A County does have a responsibility to provide indigent funerals, but this is usually the most basic service.

-There is a $255 Social Security lump-sum death benefit payment (if the deceased qualifies), and the funeral director will usually assist in claiming this.
+There is a $255 Social Security lump-sum death benefit (if the deceased qualifies), and the funeral director will usually assist with the claim.
 Some funeral service providers will offer discounts for Veteran or Hospice patients.

 To find out more about county support for cremation costs, contact your local county Social Services Department.

-You could also consider a whole-body donation in Arizona.
+You could also consider donating your whole body in Arizona.
 A free cremation is offered to those who donate their body to science.

 Visit our article on Body Donation to learn more.